 Often called the Corgipom, the Corgi Pomeranian mix is a dog of Royal decent.

-The current Queen of England, Queen Elizabeth has kept Corgis for years, but her great-great-grandmother, Queen Victoria kept Pomeranians… consequently, the Corgipom is something as a dog of royalty!
+The current Queen of England, Queen Elizabeth has kept Corgis for years, but her great-great-grandmother, Queen Victoria kept Pomeranians… consequently, this dog is a royal one!

-Both Corgis and Pomeranians are known to have a very stubborn streak and something of a diva personality.
+Both Corgis and Pomeranians are known to have a very stubborn streak and a diva personality.

 This makes training this crossbreed something of a challenge.
 They are known to develop the yappy nature of small dogs, so early socialization is key.